hsynercn/tutorials-all-paths/BookNotes/Procedural Generation in Game Design/Section_2/Chapter_8_Level_Design_III_Arhitecture_and_Destruction.md

 ### Step 2: Split the Box into Regions

-We can use axis-aligned binary splits to divide the space defined by he bounding box into smaller regions.
+We can use axis-aligned binary splits to divide the space defined by the bounding box into smaller regions.
 This is a recursive process, we typically stop dividing if dimensions became too small.

 Some simple approaches for dividing:

-- Split along a random axis: Generates the most variesy, but it is the most unpredictable.
+- Split along a random axis: Generates the most variety, but it is the most unpredictable.
 - Always split the shorter axis: Generates long narrow regions, it works well with hybrid solutions to provide more variety.
-- Always split the longer axis: Regions are simlar and mostly have square aspect ratios.
+- Always split the longer axis: Regions are similar and mostly have square aspect ratios.

 We can apply a weighted random selection as a hybrid solution.
 We can also terminate the splitting early to generate larger regions.